A headshot picture of Evan Poncelet, evaluation consultant.

 Services

-I help clients clarify program outcomes, collect reliable data, and communicate results clearly to funders, communities, and other audiences.Whether you’re looking for a full evaluation from start to finish or just support with a single piece, I offer practical, tailored services that fit your organization’s capacity and priorities.
+I help clients clarify program outcomes, collect reliable data, and communicate results clearly to funders, communities, and other audiences.Whether you’re looking for a full evaluation from start to finish or just support with a single piece, I offer practical, tailored services that fit your organization’s capacity and priorities.While I work independently, I can tap into a network of trusted professionals across Canada to handle large projects or tight deadlines.

 Evaluation Design

 I can help you lay the foundation for a successful evaluation.
-This includes developing logic models or theories of change, establishing evaluation questions, identifying key outcomes and indicators, and creating practical evaluation plans that align with your organization’s goals and resources.
+This includes developing logic models or theories of change, establishing evaluation questions, identifying key outcomes and indicators, and creating straightforward evaluation plans that align with your organization’s goals and resources.

 Data Collection and Analysis